-Due to its rapid growth and versatility, this type of wood makes for a excellent plantation timber.
+Due to its rapid growth and versatility, this type of hardwood makes for a excellent plantation wood.
 It is plentiful and readily available commercial hardwood that is found in New South Wales and southern Queensland.
 The wood is commonly used for building (framework/structure) and exterior applications.

-Blackbutt is a functional and versatile timber and is often only used for structural (outside and interior) applications.
+Blackbutt timber is a functional and versatile hardwood and is often only used for structural (outside and interior) applications.
 But it’s also a very popular and handy wood to use for cladding, internal and external flooring, decking, joinery, landscaping and furniture.

 Just a little warning, this wood is prone to surface checking and care needs to be taken when drying out this type of hardwood.

-This wood can be stained, painted or polished but there can be issues with painting because of its tendency to surface check.
-Blackbutt machines well however is only fair for steam bending.
+This wood can be stained, painted or polished but there can be issues with painting because of its tendency to surface check. this wood machines well however it is only fair for steam bending.